Playing the harmonica requires the use of one or both of your hands. But what if you wanted to play another instrument while also playing harmonica?

 The K&M 16416 is the perfect harmonica holder for blues players.
 Its straightforward, compact design means that it won’t get in your way while singing or playing another instrument.

 The build quality is nice with the 16416 feeling very sturdy.
-The rubber on the neck brace does feel a bit on the cheaper side, but I feel is still comfortable enough.
+The rubber on the neck brace does feel a bit on the cheaper side, but I feel it is still comfortable enough.

 The holder is a bit limited in terms of harmonicas it can hold.
 It is only suitable for harmonicas with a width up to 4.25”.
 So, ideal for blues harmonica.